 • The horse must start from the roping box.

-• Tie-down roping and heading horses only in dally team roping must start behind a barrier.
+• Tie-down roping and heading horses in the dally team roping must start behind a barrier.

 • There is a one-minute time limit.

-• Any catch that holds is legal, but the rope must remain on the calf until the tie is completed and the roper has mounted the horse.
+• Any catch is legal as long as the rope remains on the calf until the tie is complete and the roper has remounted their horse

-• If the calf is not standing when the roper reaches the calf, the roper must re-throw the calf by hand, crossing any three feet, and tie with not less than one complete wrap and a half hitch.
+• If the calf is not standing when the roper reaches the calf, the roper must re-throw the calf by hand

-• Only the roper may touch the calf while the horse is being judged.
-The roper may dismount from either side and leg or flank calf.
+• Only the roper may touch the calf while the horse is being judged

 Scoring